Mass. guardsman pleads guilty to Pentagon docs leak, faces at least 11 years in prison

 Jack Teixeira admitted sharing information about the war in Ukraine and other sensitive topics on the social media platform Discord.

-Under the plea agreement struck with prosecutors, Teixeira will spend at least 11 years in prison and up to roughly 16 years.
-The judge will decide on the final sentencing at a later hearing
+Under the plea agreement struck with prosecutors, Teixeira will spend at least 11 years in prison and up to roughly 17 years.
+Prosecutors plan to seek the high end of the range, and defense attorneys said they will ask for no more than 11 years.

+Teixeira smiled at his father before being led out of the courtroom on Monday with his hands and legs shackled, wearing orange jail garb and black rosary beads around his neck.

+"This guilty plea brings accountability and brings a measure of closure to a chapter that created profound harm to our national security," Matt Olsen, assistant attorney general for the Justice Department's National Security Division, said at a press conference following Monday's court hearing.

 The charges Teixeira faced carried sentences of 60 years in prison, if he'd been convicted in court, and a fine of up to $1.5 million.